zagic/lora_chain_network_node_ros_driver/README.md

 This driver only support unblock mode command of the end-devcie.
 Please refer to Lora chain network end device implementation_V_X_X.docx for more information about the end-device's behaviour.

 For any Lora end-devcie with firmware V1_2_0 or later.
 The device would connect to repeater automatically.
 The user does not need to command the devcie to connect a repeater.
+The node will automatically search and join a repeater.
+The node drvier will also report the event of joining a repeater or lost of connection.